 These pillars are critical to maintaining compliance with applicable legislation and agreements while ensuring the protection of Aboriginal culture.
 We conduct heritage surveys early in the planning phase and, wherever possible, protect sites of significance from impact.
 Open, transparent and inclusive consultation is a critical part of developing new projects.

-During FY20, we undertook multiple heritage surveys in the Pilbara region.
-These surveys were associated with our Eliwana and Iron Bridge projects.
+During FY21, we undertook multiple heritage surveys in the Pilbara region.
 The outcomes of these surveys are shared with stakeholders through various mechanisms including via NTP subcommittee heritage meetings which also provide an opportunity to discuss learnings and improvements.

 We have a longstanding relationship with our NTPs and have comprehensive agreements in place with seven Native Title Groups in the Pilbara.